Optimizing over iid distributions and the Beat the Average game: The Beat the Average game

 It still remains unclear whether you are safe playing the game, or whether the casino can rig the dice in their favour.
 In order to finally solve this problem, let's consider a slightly different game first.

-\begin{game}[Beat the Average, card version] For a bet of \$1, the game master shuffles a deck of cards with distinct values, draws three without replacement, and lets you choose one of them.
+\begin{game}[Beat the Average, card version] You pay \$1 to play.
+The croupier then shuffles a deck of cards with distinct values, draws three without replacement, and lets you choose one of them.
 You get \$2 if the value of your card is at least the average of the other two, and you lose otherwise. \end{game}

 Similar to the dice version, the casino can try to stack the deck in their favour by choosing the cards in a clever way.
 For example, suppose that the deck contains only three cards---the minimum for the game to make sense---with values $1,2,4$.
 Then there are only six possible outcomes in total, among which the winning combinations for the casino are: